-If side hustling is a common form of earning along with a full-time job, then you must add the income from side hustles into the budget.
+If side hustling is a common form of earning along with a full-time job, then you must add the income from side hustling into the budget.

-After you've truly understood your income, divide your income through expenses, debts, and extra money.
+After you’ve truly understood your income, divide your income by expenses, debts, and extra money.

 That extra money should be anywhere between $10 to $100 to make a successful budget.

 Create Financial Goals That’ll Inspire You

 Budgeting will be meaningless if you don’t see behind it.
 Ask yourself, “why am I getting into this budgeting journey?
 What outcomes do I desire from it?”

 My tip is only to begin the budgeting process when you’re very clear about your financial goals.